VelocitasImperium/B5-DDU/B5-DDU-guide-WIP.md

 <img src="https://github.com/VelocitasImperium/B5-DDU/blob/main/images/Guide/B5-solderPCB-2.png" width="600">

-**NOTE: Flashing the bootloader on the B5 PCB is required, to do this you will need to solder the ISP header to the B5 PCB before proceeding to the next step, remember to remove the header when you have finished flashing the B5 PCB as it will interfere with the rear shell.
+**NOTE: Flashing the bootloader on the B5 PCB is required, to do this you will need to solder the ISP header to the B5 PCB before proceeding to the next step, remember to remove the header when you have finished flashing the B5 PCB as it will interfere with the rear shell.**

-## 7. Flashing and Programming the PCB
+## 6. Flashing and Programming the PCB

 You'll need another arduino for this process, atmega328p or 32u4 based boards are the same, you can follow the official guide on the arduino website or you can keep reading below, but this is just a summary of the arduino guide.